trpc/trpc/www/docs/nextjs/nextjs.md

 ```

 :::caution
-If you encounter problems with the required parameters in the **hello** endpoint, and you have used _zod_ to validate them, make sure that your tsconfig.json file contains `"strict": true` and `"strictNullChecks": true`.
+If you encounter problems with the required parameters in the **hello** endpoint using useQuery (in the example above `{ text: 'client' }`), and you have used _zod_ to validate them, make sure that your tsconfig.json file contains `"strict": true` and `"strictNullChecks": true`.
 If not add them or change their value to `true`
 :::

 ## `withTRPC()` options